 They are generally broken into classifications and include the following:

-- Theft by unauthorized taking or transfer – What most people think of when they hear theft, this involves taking something that does not belong to you or taking an item without paying for it.
+- Theft by unauthorized taking or transfer – This is what most people think of when they hear theft.
+This involves taking something that does not belong to you or taking an item without paying for it.
 Title 17-A, §353

 - Theft by deception – This can involve many things, including cons or soliciting donations for personal gain.
 Title 17-A, §354